Bachelor of Engineering in Chemical Engineering

 Accreditation

-The Chemical Engineering BE program has been accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
+The Chemical Engineering BE program has been accredited by Engineering Accreditation Commission of ABET, https://www.abet.org, under the commission's General Criteria and Program Criteria for Chemical, Biochemical, Biomolecular and Similarly Named Engineering Programs.

 CHEMICAL ENGINEERING ANNUAL ENROLLMENT AND GRADUATION DATA